tmokmss/cdk-lambda-llrt/API.md

 Sets the Recursive Loop Protection for Lambda Function.

-It lets Lambda detect and terminate unintended recusrive loops.
+It lets Lambda detect and terminate unintended recursive loops.

 ---